WebOrigami/docs/src/markdown/docs/eg/start.md

 ...
 ```

+## Extract specific values out of a graph

 Or have `eg` parse a specific value out of a JSON/YAML file and feed that to your function.

 ```sh